Review:

 Key Features

-- Available in different weights and textures
+- Available in different textures (hot press, cold press, rough)

 Pros

-- Allows for vibrant and transparent colors
+- Allows for blending and layering of watercolors

 Cons